drrlvn/arch-installation-guide/README.md

 ### Setting up an SSH server
 `pacman -S openssh && systemctl enable --now sshd.socket`

-### Pacaur
+### Yay
+Building packages from AUR isn't possible to do as root.
+In order to install Yay you have to configure sudo and run these commands as a regular user.

-1. `pacman -S --needed base-devel git`
+1. `sudo pacman -S --needed base-devel git`
 1. `cd /tmp`
-1. `git clone https://aur.archlinux.org/cower.git && cd cower && makepkg -i --asdeps && cd - && git
-   clone https://aur.archlinux.org/pacaur.git && cd pacaur && makepkg -i && cd - && rm -rf cower pacaur`
+1. `git clone https://aur.archlinux.org/yay-bin.git && cd yay-bin && makepkg -i && cd - && rm -rf yay-bin`